-We borrow money and may issue additional debt securities or preferred stock to leverage our capital structure.
+We borrow money and may issue debt securities or preferred stock to leverage our capital structure.
 As a result:

-- shares of our common stock are exposed to incremental risk of loss; therefore, a decrease in the value of our investments would have a greater negative impact on the value of our common shares than if we did not use leverage; - adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common stock will be restricted if our asset coverage ratio is not at least 200% and any amounts used to service indebtedness or preferred stock may not be available for such dividends; - such securities are governed by an indenture or other instrument containing covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - · any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common stock.
+- our common shares are exposed to incremental risk of loss; therefore, a decrease in the value of our investments would have a greater negative impact on the value of our common shares than if we did not use leverage; - · adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common shares will be restricted if our asset coverage ratio is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends; - such securities are governed by an indenture or other instrument containing covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - · any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.